There are many different types of pronouns in Italian.

 I would take it to her if I had time.

 I would give them to you, but they are not mine.

 Se non glieli avessi dati, glieli avrei dati io.

 If you had not given them to her, I would have.

 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.

 Combining direct and indirect object pronouns is much easier than it appears at first glance.

-It will take some practice, but these pronouns will become natural and easy to you, and you will not have to think too much before using them.
+It will take some practice, but these pronouns will become natural and easy for you, and you will not have to think too much before using them.

 Still translating in your head?
 Wanna speak Italian for real?
 Check out Stefano's courses to think directly in Italian and become fluent fast!